Gary Rohan

-Gary Rohan (born 7 June 1991) is an Australian rules footballer who plays for the Geelong Football Club in the Australian Football League (AFL), having been initially drafted to the Sydney Swans.
+Gary Rohan (born 7 June 1991) is a former Australian rules footballer who played for the Sydney Swans and Geelong Cats in the Australian Football League (AFL).

 Junior career

 Rohan participated in the Auskick program at Cobden.
 At 14 he could not get a game in the Cobden under-aged side so he gave up football in preference to mixed netball.
 The desire to play football again he tried out with the Geelong Falcons, struggling at first but his top-aged year saw great improvement.
 Rohan represented Victoria Country at the 2009 AFL National Under 18 Championships, winning the team's MVP award as well as All-Australian honours.

 Geelong Falcons regional manager Michael Turner described Rohan as "the most exciting player I've ever seen".